jesslourenco/jesslourenco/README.md

 🎓 Computer Science undergraduate student at the University of Florida

-👩🏽‍💻 Knowledgeable in C++, JavaScript, TypeScript, and Python
+👩🏽‍💻 Knowledgeable in Java, C++, JavaScript, TypeScript and Python

-🌱 Learning Go web development
+🌱 Learning Go and Java + Spring web development

 🚀 Interested in backend engineering, devOps and cybersecurity